-For the second time in five years, I was being waved unceremoniously towards the Way Out.
+For the second time in five years, I was being waved unceremoniously toward the Way Out.
 My role was surplus to requirements.
 However, in this most inglorious and unsettled of years, the news was not entirely unexpected.

 As well as its devastating impact on human life, COVID-19 has wreaked havoc on the global economy.
-As companies strive to survive, many workers are losing their jobs.
+As companies strive to survive, many workers on furlough are losing their jobs.
 Now I had lost mine, too.

 It was a bitter pill to swallow.
 The only solace that I could take, if "solace" is the right word, was that I was not alone.